top of page

 01. Research the market and plan your business

 Conduct market research to understand the demand for nail services in your community.
 Analyze the demographics, competition and potential customer base.
-Then, develop a business plan that solidifies your goals, marketing strategies, executive summary and operational procedures (see how to create a nail salon business).
+You should include competitive analysis within this.
+Then, develop a business plan that solidifies your goals, marketing strategies (you might also want to consider building a marketing plan as well), executive summary and operational procedures (see how to create a nail salon business).
 Consider your financial projections and whether you need to raise money for your business.

 how to start a nail business, business plan